 Area Norm or Law Characteristics Compliance water and other elements that make up local ecosystems.
 Law 164 of 1994 - Climate Change United Nations Framework Convention on Climate Change Through which the commitment to adopt measures to reduce GHG emissions into the atmosphere is ratified.
 The primary objective of the Orinoco2 project is to carry out activities aimed at achieving the goal of reducing deforestation and forest degradation, as well as preventing the transformation of land use in natural savannas.
-This initiative proposes to achieve a significant reduction of National Policy for the Comprehensive Management of Biodiversity and its ecosystem services of 1996 Prevent and control the accelerated loss and transformation of Biodiversity, as well as to reduce and mitigate the negative effects that this generates on the quality of life.
+This initiative proposes to achieve a significant reduction of 1,695,656 tons of CO2 equivalent, during the period 2018-2027.
+The execution of these activities is aligned with the principles of Law 164 of 1994, reaffirming our commitment to the regulations and standards established for environmental preservation and the sustainable management of natural resources.
+National Policy for the Comprehensive Management of Biodiversity and its ecosystem services of 1996 Prevent and control the accelerated loss and transformation of Biodiversity, as well as to reduce and mitigate the negative effects that this generates on the quality of life.
 The implementation of monitoring of globally threatened species and the promotion of actions for their conservation within the framework of the project are concrete manifestations of prevention against the accelerated loss of biodiversity, attributable to the same economic dynamics of the territory.
-Forest Policy- Conpes 2834 of 1996 achieve the sustainable use of forests, in order to conserve them, consolidate the incorporation of the forestry sector into the national economy and contribute to the With the implementation of the Law 629 of 2000 - Approval of the Kyoto Protocol in Colombia Quantification and reduction of greenhouse With the implementation of the Orinoco2 project, the aim is to manage the reduction of emissions by 1,695,656 tCO2e and thus join efforts through the purchase of carbon credits generated by climate change mitigation projects in compliance with law 629 of 2000.
+Forest Policy- Conpes 2834 of 1996 Its general objective is to achieve the sustainable use of forests, in order to conserve them, consolidate the incorporation of the forestry sector into the national economy and contribute to the improvement of the quality of life of the population.
+With the implementation of the Orinoco2 project, conservation activities are carried out on the forest areas identified in each of the private properties formally linked to the project, represented in 33,960.9 hectares, to contribute in joint work to the preservation of these areas and its biodiversity between the project owner and the Ecosystem Manager.
+Law 629 of 2000 - Approval of the Kyoto Protocol in Colombia Quantification and reduction of greenhouse gases, climate change mitigation strategies With the implementation of the Orinoco2 project, the aim is to manage the reduction of emissions by 1,695,656 tCO2e and thus join efforts through the purchase of carbon credits generated by climate change mitigation projects in compliance with law 629 of 2000.